-For many Asian countries, cases of poor adolescent mental health are amongst the highest anywhere in the world.
+In any classroom across the UK, 3 students will have a diagnosable mental health condition.
 This aligns with the figure that 90% of teachers have seen an increase in the number of students showing low-mood, anxiety, stress and depression.
 This may not come as a shock to many given the rise in social media, tougher exams and negativity felt by current affairs, are all drivers of the increase in mental health disorders.

 Educational institutions are faced with a crisis as, while staff are doing all they can to support their vulnerable learners, the lack of additional funding and services means that the remit of schools is limited.
 Counselling services are overstretched and waiting lists for outside services grow longer each day.
 Recent figures from HSJ show that in 2018, of the 11,482 children that needed treatment in 2018 over 50% had to wait more than 18 weeks.
 By rebalancing your curriculum to incorporate more wellbeing and pastoral initiatives, you are further increasing the chances of academic success and should therefore be a staple in an educational establishment.